diepbaoquy97/Parceler/README.md

 ### Major method

 writeToParcel() and createFromParcel() are methods that read and write to parcel in same order.
-We don't have to implement the Parcel interface, it already had in its library
+We don't have to implement the Parcel interface, it already had in its library</br>
 The methods getter and setter and non-empty constructor are using in order to serialize